thefelpes/apollo-engine-js/README.md

 The graphql server should have tracing enabled if available.
 If you are using Apollo Server (v1.1.0 or newer), enable the tracing: true configuration option.

-# Full Proxy Configuration
-In addition to `engineConfig`, the configuration object can have the following fields:
-- `endpoint`: Your graphql endpoint ('/graphql' by default)
-- `graphqlPort`: The port that your graphql server is running on (`process.env.PORT` by default)

 # Minimum Engine Configuration
 This is the minimum necessary information in the engine configuration object to enable sending tracing and telemetry information.